-Thomas Zehetmair has recorded nearly the entire violin repertoire and a number of his CDs have been multiply decorated.
-His latest CD releases include B. A. Zimmermann’s “Canto di speranza” with the WDR Symphony Orchestra under Heinz Holliger (“Diapason d’Or de l’Année”´2009), the 24 Capricci by Paganini (honorary list of the German Record Critics’ Award 2009, Midem Classic Award 2010), Elgar’s Violin concerto with the Hallé Orchestra under Mark Elder (Gramophone Award 2010) as well as Mozart’s violin concertos with the Orchestra of the Eighteenth Century under Frans Brüggen, referred to as a reference recording.
-In addition, ECM published the recording “Manto and Madrigal” in March 2011, on which Thomas Zehetmair and his duo partner Ruth Killius explore modern and contemporary repertoire for violin and viola.
+Thomas Zehetmair has recorded the largest amount of repertoire for the violin; many of his releases have earned multiple awards.
+These recordings include, among others, B. A. Zimmermann’s violin concerto with the WDR Sinfonieorchester under Heinz Holliger (“Diapason d’Or de l’Année“ 2009), 24 Paganini Caprices (the best list of the “Preis der deutschen Schallplattenkritik“ 2009, Midem Classic Award 2010), a recording of Elgar’s violin concerto with the Hallé Orchestra Manchester under Sir Mark Elder (Gramophone Award 2010) and Mozart’s violin concertos with the Orchestra of the Eighteenth Century under Frans Brüggen, acclaimed as a reference recording.
+Furthermore, the recording “Manto and Madrigals“ appeared with ECM in March 2011 where the duo of Thomas Zehetmair and Ruth Killius embark on a journey charting modern and contemporary repertoire for the violin and viola.

 Thomas Zehetmair is both a sought-after soloist and conductor among leading international orchestras.
 He is also the founding member of the Zehetmair Quartett, with which he was awarded the Paul Hindemith Prize by the City of Hanau in November 2014 in recognition of outstanding musical achievement.

 For his far-reaching artistic contributions, Thomas Zehetmair was awarded, among other things, the certificate of honour by the Preis der Deutschen Schallplattenkritik as well as the Karl Böhm Interpretation Prize by the federated state of Styria.
 Thomas Zehetmair is an honorary doctor at the University of Music Franz Liszt in Weimar and Newcastle University.